 Updated, Nov.
-21: We've added results from our Pixel 4 testing.
+21: We've added testing results from our Pixel 4 review.

 Both Android phones sport new telephoto lenses that let you shoot farther than ever before (thanks to Google's Super Res Zoom software), plus tons of other photography upgrades, including dual exposure controls and the ability to shoot the night sky with an improved Night Sight mode.